Story & Highlights

 The wool used in San Pedro de Caja textiles comes from the local sheep, who are raised to support the ancient practice and bustling artistic center.

-Puna's Culto collection, made of primarily of the geometric cushion covers, is an exploration of form, memory, and the sacred.
+Puna's Culto collection, is an exploration of form, memory, and the sacred.
 Inspired by the precise interlocking of stones in ancestral architecture and the symbolic geometry of Wari textiles, the collection translates these languages into contemporary objects that inhabit the threshold between design and art.
 The fabrics reveal the symbolic density of Andean weavings, amplifying their patterns as carriers of meaning.
 Together, these pieces summon a space where matter becomes memory and form, a spiritual gesture.